pjreddie/darknet/README.md

 https://github.com/prabindh/euclid

-This creates a training list file that will be needed in next step.
+This creates a training list file (train.txt) that will be needed in next step of training.

 * Change the files per below: